cybertraining-dsc/sp21-599-354/project/index.md

 In order to see if a visualization could help a human easily see where the hypothetical herbicide would need to be placed, a chart was created with tiles.
 The first row is the true layout of the three types of plants in the dataset, where each plant is assigned a color.
 The second row is the AI prediction of which type of plant the test set is.
 Even with the 79 percent accuracy rate, it was not as clear as it could be from the image how accurate the model was.
 One way of making the visualization both easier to visually determine accuracy and more realistic is to have one type of plant be the dominant crop, and have patches of weeds throughout the row.
 The major obstacle to this was the fact that there were not enough suitable images to have a dominant plant in the test group.
 Too many images used in testing would have a detrimental impact on training the model.

-The rotated images of the plants were ultimately not explored.
-This is due to the fact that the implementation that was followed required GPU resources on Google Colab.
-With only 420 images to feed into the model, the GPU was not strained.
-However, even with 90 degree rotations, it appeared that the GPU memory limit for running the entire notebook was reached before even the first epoch.
-If this project were to be attempted again, the images would either need to be smaller, or fewer straight images should be loaded so that their rotations would not exhaust GPU allocation.

 ## 4. Benchmarking

 The longest operation by far was the first time reading in the images.
 This had a timed tqdm built in, so the stopwatch function was not used here.
 Subsequent running of the CNN training program must cache some of the results, so the image loading takes much less time.
 An initial loading of the 420 images took approximately 10 minutes.
 WIth the GPU accelarator enabled, the training of 25 epochs got to 6.809s while the test only took .015s.

+## 5. Possible Extension

+The rotated images of the plants were ultimately not explored.
+This is due to the fact that the implementation that was followed required GPU resources on Google Colab.
+With only 420 images to feed into the model, the GPU was not strained.
+However, even with 90 degree rotations, it appeared that the GPU memory limit for running the entire notebook was reached before even the first epoch.
+If this project were to be attempted again, the images would either need to be smaller, or fewer straight images should be loaded so that their rotations would not exhaust GPU allocation.

-## 5. Conclusion
+## 6. Conclusion

 With 420 non-rotated plant images, a maximum accuracy of 79 precent was able to be reached in part by using the entire training dataset for training rather than validation, as the project this was based on did.
 With a significantly smaller number of images for the neural net to train on, even a 10 percent change in the available training images mattered in its implementation.
 Another main conclusion is the importance of resource use and choice in running CNNs.
 Although in theory there could only be benefits to adding more images to train, with large enough datasets, practical computing limitations become increasingly apparent.
 Future work would involve chosing a model that either did not require GUP allocation, or modifying the chosen images to take fewer computing resources.

-## 6. Acknowledgments
+## 7. Acknowledgments

 Dr. Geoffrey Fox

 Dr. Greggor von Laszewski

-## 7. References
+## 8. References

 [^1]: Aarhus University <https://vision.eng.au.dk/plant-seedlings-dataset/>